osxmidi/LinVst/Wine-tkg/README.md

 For compiling (say, compiling the LinVst code) some symlinks are needed, sudo ln -s /usr/bin/gcc /usr/bin/gcc-9 and sudo ln -s /usr/bin/g++ /usr/bin/g++-9

 If Wine gets automatically updated by the distro, then the Install-tkg script will need to be run again (winecfg might need to be run again as well).
+If Wine tkg becomes the Wine that the user mainly uses then the distro or WineHQ Wine could be uninstalled.

 If someone wants to stop using Wine tkg and go back to the original (WineHQ, distro) Wine then Wine will need to be installed again from WineHQ or the distro.